ebodera/sociotrader/README.md

 Ultimately we have to create tables that can reflect the following:
   - TICKER SYMBOL
-  - # of TIMES someone talked about it
+  - Number of TIMES someone talked about it
   - the amount of time that has occurred
       - There is a cool video that I want to find that talks about how reddit always keeps updating their front based based on a defined set rules.
 We could replicate something similar to that to see what the most popular ticker is at any given time.